Sharif Street

 Sharif Street (born March 29, 1974) is an American politician and attorney.
 He is a Democratic member of the Pennsylvania State Senate who has represented the 3rd district since 2017.
-In 2018, Street was elected Vice-Chair of the Pennsylvania Democratic Party under Chairwoman Nancy Patton Mills of Allegheny County, and was elected Chair of the Pennsylvania Democratic Party on June 18, 2022, the first person of color to fill that roll.
+In 2018, Street was elected Vice-Chair of the Pennsylvania Democratic Party under Chairwoman Nancy Patton Mills of Allegheny County, and was elected Chair of the Pennsylvania Democratic Party on June 18, 2022, the first person of color to fill that role.

-Street is a supporter of criminal justice reform, environmentally-friendly energy production, cannabis legalization and equity education finance.
+Street is a supporter of criminal justice reform, environmentally-friendly energy production, cannabis legalization, and equity education finance.

-He is the son of former Philadelphia Mayor John F. Street and the nephew of former State Senator Milton Street.
+Early life and education

+Born and raised in North Philadelphia, Street is the son of former Philadelphia Mayor John F. Street and the nephew of former State Senator Milton Street.
+His mother Helen Street was a teacher at Sheridan Elementary in Kensington.
+Street graduated from Central High School where he was the student body president and ran track and field.
+He attended Morehouse College, serving as president of the student senate.
+After earning a Bachelor of Arts in business administration with a concentration in finance, he received his Juris Doctor from the University of Pennsylvania School of Law in 1999.
+During law school, he was the president of the Penn Law Democrats.

 Early political involvement

 Throughout the early 2000s, Street was known for his cultural pride and long locks, which he kept even while campaigning.
+During the 2000 presidential election, Street was a Pennsylvania state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing, as well as hosting small-dollar donor events.
 In 2004, Street was elected as a Delegate to the Democratic National Convention committed to John Kerry for President.